What we do

 Discover how we support the defence and security of the UK.Discover more

-During the first part of your training as a precision machining apprentice you will learn basic machining and hand fitting skills by through a series of supervised machining tasks, in which you will manufacture of a number of useful engineering tools.
+During the first part of your training as a precision machining apprentice you will learn basic machining and hand fitting skills through a series of supervised machining tasks, in which you will manufacture a number of useful engineering tools.

 You will attend a variety of lectures which will provide you with the knowledge and understanding of the tools and techniques that you will be using.
 It will also give you more information about the materials, manufacturing equipment and processes that you will be following throughout your career.

 Apprentices work on a variety of machines within the academy including:

 • Pillar drills

 In the second part of your training you will undertake a series of machining tasks.
 These are designed to prepare and expose you to the full spectrum of our plant and facilities and the work that you will undertake within the organisation.

 Once on site, you will have the opportunity to complete more advanced machining tasks, involving more complex holding and machining work.

 Precision Machining may appeal to you if you enjoy: